Consensys/security-workshop-for-devs/README.md

 ```
 $ cd devcon4-playground
 $ source mythril-staging
-Set up to use Mythril staging
+Congratulations!
+You are now set up to use the Mythril Platform staging server.
 ```

 Note that this API key will only work for a couple of days.
 The official beta launch is still a few weeks away, but contact us on [Discord](https://discord.gg/VfTbCm4) if you want access.